 It’s way too late to turn back now.
 His room was in the complete opposite direction.
 To go back he’d have to pass through the Recess Area again.

 I practically drag him the rest of the way, and swiftly close my door behind us.

 “We made it!
 Nobody caught us!
 I told you this would work if we were sneaky!”
 I’m just going to ignore that.

 I turn on the TV and sit on my chair.
 Since there’s only one, he sits on the floor next to me.

 “No, you can’t sit on my chair.”

 “Oh, okay.”
-He adjusted his monocle and turned his attention to the television screen.
+He adjusts his monocle and turns his attention to the television screen.

 He probably doesn’t really understand what’s going on, since it’s his first time watching and this is episode 143.

 “That guy with the hat is Major, and that one is Cannon.
 The little ugly fat one is named Pembroke.”

 He still can’t take a joke.